Jack3690/Kugelblitz/README.md

 #### Unbarred
 ![plot](./data/unbarred.png)

-The example uses CNN model with **ResNet50** architecture with pretrained weights.
+The example uses the CNN model with **ResNet50** architecture with pre-trained weights.
 Following data augmentation methods are used:

 * Rotation : 0 to 360
 * Flip : Horizontal and vertical